What is a CRDT? Replicated Data Types Explained

 Why CRDTs matter

-The shift toward local-first software, where your data lives on your device instead of on someone else's server, is making CRDTs increasingly relevant.
+The shift toward local-first software, where your data lives on your device instead of on someone else's server, is bringing CRDTs out of specialized infrastructure and into the software people use every day.

 Three properties set them apart.